Lambert W random variables and their applications in loss modelling: Abstract

-\textbf{ {Lambert $W$ random variables and their applications in loss modelling}} \textbf{Abstract.} Several distributions and families of distributions are proposed to model skewed data, think, e.g., of skew-normal and related distributions.
-Lambert $W$ random variables offer an alternative approach where, instead of constructing a new distribution, a certain transform is proposed \citep{Goerg2011}.
+{Several distributions and families of distributions are proposed to model skewed data, e.g.,~with skew-normal and related distributions.
+Lambert $W$ random variables offer an alternative approach in which, instead of constructing a new distribution, a certain transformation is proposed.
 Such an approach allows the construction of a Lambert $W$ skewed version from any distribution.
-We choose Lambert $W$ normal distribution as a natural starting point and also include Lambert $W$ exponential distribution due to the simplicity and shape of the exponential distribution, which, after skewing, may produce a reasonably heavy tail for loss models.
+Here, we choose the Lambert $W$ normal distribution as a natural starting point and include the Lambert $W$ exponential distribution due to the simplicity and shape of the exponential distribution, which, after skewing, may produce a reasonably heavy tail for loss models.
 In the theoretical part, we focus on the mathematical properties of obtained distributions, including the range of skewness.
-In the practical part, the suitability of corresponding Lambert $W$ transformed distributions is evaluated on real insurance data.
-The results are compared with those obtained using common loss distributions.\\
+In the practical part, the suitability of the corresponding Lambert $W$ transformed distributions is evaluated on real insurance data.
+Finally, the results are compared with those obtained using common loss distributions.}